AirGotland

-AirGotland is the trading name of the Swedish Virtual airline Air Gotland Express AB.
+AirGotland was the trading name of the Swedish Virtual airline Air Gotland Express AB.

 History

 AirGotland was first founded by a local initiative on the Swedish island of Gotland, under the working title Nya Gotlandsflyget (The new Gotland airplane).
-And on 28 May 2020, they announced the new name AirGotland, after a name contest.
+On 28 May 2020, they announced the new name AirGotland, after a name contest.
 On 17 July 2020, AirGotland announced their new commercial partner Polish airline SprintAir.
-The Polish airline will operate a Saab 340 on behalf of AirGotland on their routes.
-The airline's first route will be Visby - Stockholm Bromma, and plans to start flying during August 2020.
+The Polish airline would operate a Saab 340 on behalf of AirGotland on their routes.

 The airline commenced operations 13 August 2020, with one to three daily flights between Visby and Stockholm Bromma.

 Destinations

 This is a list of destinations operated by AirGotland:

 Fleet

 As of August 2020, the AirGotland fleet consists of the following aircraft: